 Sort It Out is such a great game.
 You get given a list of things and have to sort them in a particular order.
 It’s quite tricky.
 We find working in adult/child teams is the most fun.
-I was thrilled to see it is also available in this mini version.
-I feel this is going to be one of our top games for taking on holiday.
+A great size for travel and holidays.

 Top Games To Take On Holiday – Randomise

 Randomise is a bit like Pictionary but you could be asked to draw, act or describe random things.
-It’s only the size of a couple of packs of cards so nicely portable.
+It’s only the size of a couple of packs of cards so nicely portable for travel.
 Lots of variety and loads of laughs.